-There are three medals for bravery and one award for facing adversity.
+There are three medals for bravery and one awarded for facing personal adversity.

 Bronze Cross Medal